Water-Based Pomade vs Oil-Based Pomade

 Waterbasis pomade vs Oliebasis pomade

-What is pomade?
+What is Pomade?

-What is water-based pomade?
+What is Water-Based Pomade?

-What is oil-based pomade?
+What is Oil-Based Pomade?

-Current score = 1-0 for the water-based pomade.
+Current score = 1-0 for the Water-Based Pomade

 Hold

-Current score = 2-1 for water-based pomade
+Current score = 2-1 for Water-Based Pomade

 Shine

-Oil-based pomade is known to give more shine than water-based pomade.
-This makes sense, considering there are a lot of oily ingredients in oil-based pomade.
-Yet we should not underestimate water-based pomade either.
-There are many water-based pomades these days with a nice, deep shine.
-Still, you can generally expect oil-based pomades to be a lot shinier.
-To bring up Grease again anyway: that pompadour of Travolta's was shiny for a reason.
-And that reason is a traditional oil-based pomade.
-The beauty of oil-based pomades is that they can maintain their shine for days.
-Water-based pomades, on the other hand, often lose their shine even during the day.
+Oil-Based Pomade is known for giving more shine than Water-Based Pomade.
+This is logical, considering there are many greasy ingredients in the Oil-Based Pomade.
+However, we should not underestimate the Water-Based Pomade either.
+Nowadays, there are many water-based Pomades with a beautiful, deep shine.
+However, you can generally expect that oil-based Pomades are much shinier.
+To bring up Grease again: that pompadour of Travolta was shiny for a reason.
+And that reason is a traditional oil-based Pomade.
+The beauty of oil-based Pomades is that they can maintain their shine for days.
+On the other hand, water-based Pomades often lose their shine as the day progresses.

 Current score = 2-2

-Weather resistance
+Weather Resistance

 Washability